saurabhchris1/Corona-Virus-Cases-App/README.md

 Clone the repo and rename the TestMapboxID.js to MapboxID.js and add your mapbox token.

+run npm install.

-and you are ready to go by using npm start.
+Now you can run this app using npm start.
+Enjoy!

 ```